mutaimwiti/rbactl/DOCUMENTATION.md

 The stages we are most interested in are:

-1. `Authentication` - When request a request comes in we try to identify the user making it.
+1. `Authentication` - When a request comes in we try to identify the user making it.
 This can be through means like token-based or session-based authentication.
 If the user cannot be authenticated, the request fails with a `401` error informing the user that they cannot be authenticated.
 If the user is successfully authenticated, the request proceeds to the next stage.